 As the Group depends on being able to generate adequate cash and cash equivalents from its operations to cover its liabilities, there is material uncertainty concerning the Group's ability to continue as a going concern.
-Based on the Group's current plans and taking into account the related uncertainty, management firmly believes that the Group will be able to secure sufficient financial resources to continue its operations in the foreseeable future as of the date of preparation of the consolidated financial statements for the 2022/2023 financial year.
-This also includes the refinancing of bank loans which are due for repayment in 2024 to the extent that these exceed the cash flow from operating activities.
+Based on the Group's current plans and taking into account the related uncertainty, management believes that the Group will be able to secure sufficient financial resources to continue its operations in the foreseeable future as of the date of preparation of the consolidated financial statements for the 2023/2024 financial year.
+This also includes the refinancing of bank loans which are due for repayment in 2025 to the extent that these exceed the cash flow from operating activities.
 The reason for this ongoing refinancing is that the companies of the Group use short-term loans from Russian banks.
-The vast majority of these credit facilities are renewed on a regular basis, and the credit limits were extended in 2022/2023 financial year.
+The vast majority of these credit facilities are renewed on a regular basis, and the number of banks which the Company works with was extended in 2023/2024 financial year.
 Management expects that this will continue to be the case in the future.
 If, contrary to management expectations, the Group is no longer able to generate adequate liquidity from its operating activities or external financing, or if external financing can only be obtained on significantly worsened terms, the Group could face insolvency.

-Management believes that the breach of covenants will not result in early repayment of the related borrowings (see Note 24 for further details).
+Management believes, violation of debt covenants will not entail a requirement for early repayment of the related loans, as it was in the past (see Note 23 to the Consolidated Financial Statements).